What Sets UM-Flint Public Health (MPH) Program Apart?

 - You will be prepared with the knowledge and skills necessary to develop broad-based and collaborative strategies that contribute successful resolutions to public health challenges.

-- For students choosing to complete the Ann Arbor CFPH courses, you will earn both the University of Michigan-Flint Master of Public Health (MPH) degree and the University of Michigan-Ann Arbor Certificate in the Foundations of Public Health (CFPH).
+- For students choosing to complete the Ann Arbor CFPH courses, you may earn both the University of Michigan-Flint Master of Public Health (MPH) degree and the University of Michigan-Ann Arbor Certificate in the Foundations of Public Health (CFPH).

 The UM-Flint MPH degree can be earned in one of two pathways: